 FinishLynx writes image data to the hard disk in real-time.
-Again, to transfer high resolution images at a high frame rate, a fast hard disk such as a 7200 rpm solid-state drive (SSD) will also improve performance.
+Again, to transfer high resolution images at a high frame rate, a fast hard disk such as a 7200 rpm hard drive, or even better, a solid-state drive (SSD) will also improve performance.
 Alternatively, increasing the IdentiLynx buffer size (continue reading below) will also help reduce the risk of lost frames.

 FinishLynx User Interaction & LapTime Events

 When a FinishLynx operator interacts with the application to scroll through an image, move the hash-line, or enter data into the Results Zone for example, FinishLynx uses the computer’s memory (RAM) to store the new IdentiLynx image until the user action is completed.

 The percentage of allocated memory currently used is displayed at the bottom right, in the Status Zone.
 If the buffer reaches 100%, then any new image is lost because there is nowhere to store it.

 In addition, a combination of many LapTime events and a long results list can cause FinishLynx to spend a lot of time re-sorting and re-drawing the results area leading to a full buffer.

 The allowable CacheSize is controlled and limited by Windows when allocating memory (RAM).

 - Hold Ctrl–Shift and click File | Options